 - Cross Border Mergers & Acquisitions (LW.12059)

 The following clinics may interest students in the ILS program.
 There are a limited number of spots in clinics.
 Students may not be registered in a clinic without first applying for and being accepted into it by the instructor.
-The application process for LLM students opens on July 1, 2013 and the deadline for submission of applications is July 15, 2013.
-For more information go here.
+The application process for LLM students opens on June 14, 2018 and the deadline for submission of applications is June 20, 2018.
+You will find further information about clinics here.